ministryofjustice/opg-sirius-supervision-firm-deputy-hub/README.md

 ## Local development

-The application ran using the following commands.
+The application can be ran using the following commands.
 This hosts it on `localhost:1234`

 - `go build main.go `
 - `./main `